titaniasugiarto/DFBA_PAM/README.md

 - `src`: In the `src` directory you can store all your software/reusable code.
 - `docs`: For the documentation. the API reference files can be stored in a subdirectory `api_reference`
 - `tests`: Here you can store your software tests
+- `.github`: This is were github CI action scripts are stored.
+Please delete if not necessary.

+**Files**
 - `.gitignore`: every file listed in the `.gitignore` file will be ignored by git.
 This is very confeniant for automatically generated files and confidential information
 - `requirements.txt`: A list of all the packages (including version!) which are required to redo the analyses.
+- `.readthedocs.yml`: An example for deploying documentation using readthedocs

 ## Step-by-step plan for using version control with Git